ray-oc/AnimatedWeb/README.md

 - `app.js`: JavaScript file responsible for animations using GSAP and ScrollTrigger.
 - `images/`: A folder containing all the images and videos used throughout the site.

-## Setup

-1. Clone this repository or download the files.
-2. Open `index.html` in a browser to view the webpage.

 ## Dependencies

 - [GSAP](https://greensock.com/gsap/) - Used for advanced animation control.